This factsheet is about polyps in the bowel

 This involves air being introduced into the colon by a small tube, to improve the views of the bowel whilst the scanning is underway.

-All the above will require the bowel to be as clear as possible before the procedure so a special diet is followed and laxatives taken beforehand.
+Except for the faecal occult blood test, all of the above will require the bowel to be as clear as possible before the procedure.
+A special diet is followed and laxatives are taken beforehand.

 What treatment is available for polyps in the bowel?

 There are a variety of different techniques to remove polyps but most consist of passing a wire through the colonoscope and looping wire around the polyp – like a lasso – to remove it.
 This procedure is quite painless and only one examination is usually needed to clear the bowel of polyps.
 Occasionally, there may be too many polyps for all of them to be removed safely at once and so the procedure may need to be repeated.